dnasko/dna_pola_762_caller/README.md

 Given an input FASTA of viral DNA polymerase A peptides the 762-caller will perform iterative multiple sequence alignments (MSA) using MAFFT against a set of reference sequences; cheif amung them *E. coli*.

-The 762-caller will output a 5 column tab-delimmited text file with one row of results for each input sequence:
+The 762-caller will output a 5 column tab-delimmited text file with one row of results for each input sequence, each of the 5 fields are detailed below:

 1. Sequence ID
 2. 762 Position relative to this sequence